turbo-src/chrome-extension/cypress/readme.md

 ```bash
 yarn devLocalTest
 ```
+## NB If you encounter a two step log in process thru GitHub, please click Authorize in the testing window, and rerun the tests.
+GitHub on occaison has an additional prompt for authenticating and Cypress tests are not conditional by design.

 ## NB You will need to run step 3 to see changes you've made to your code between running tests.